kthhrv/birthday-demo/README.md

   - Enable branch projection rules on `main` branch.
   - Codebuild for PRs that runs `pre-commit run --all-files` and tests with coverage.
   - CodePipeline triggered on merge to `main` branch.
-  - Post `staging` deploy smoke tests followed auto deploy to prod if in release window.
+  - Post `staging` deploy smoke tests followed by auto deploy to prod if in release window.
   - Centralised channel reporting deployments of all applications.

 - Monitoring: AWS CloudWatch Dashboard